Like, Kind, & Quality Equipment Replacement for Automatic Bay Car Wash System

-The equipment division received a claim for a 12 year old automatic bay car wash system which was damaged by a vehicle.
+The equipment division received a claim for a 12-year-old automatic bay car wash system that was damaged by a vehicle.
 J.S.
-Held was provided with an engineer’s report that included photographs that showed a fair amount of damage to several components of the system, especially the tracks, which can’t be realigned to the precise calibration necessary after a significant impact.
+Held was provided with an engineer’s report that included photographs showing a fair amount of damage to several components of the system, especially the tracks, which can’t be realigned to the precise calibration necessary after a significant impact.
 Replacement was warranted.
 The engineer stated the make and model was discontinued and recommended a different brand/model.

 The replacement presented was a WashWorld Profile ST for $134,764.20, a completely different type of system.
 The photos provided show the damaged system was a Mark VII.
 J.S.
 Held was able to determine this manufacturer and model was still available.
 Our team contacted the Director of Distribution to inquire about finding a local vendor.
 We contacted the insured to let him know the local Mark VII distributor would be out to inspect the system and provide a quote; only to find the insured already had a quote for a Mark VII from his vendor totaling $138,210.

 J.S.
 Held applied accurate depreciation for actual cash value determination for a system of this age.
 Ultimately, J.S.
-Held was able protect the insured from a vendor who was not authorized to sell the system and was proposing an upgraded model; as well as ensure that the settlement from the carrier was for a like kind and quality replacement equipment at an accurate distributor approved price.
+Held was able protect the insured from a vendor who was not authorized to sell the system and was proposing an upgraded model; as well as ensure that the settlement from the carrier was for a like, kind, and quality replacement system at an accurate distributor approved price.